Chip Zien: Film and television

 In 1973, Zien made his television debut on an episode of Love, American Style.
 More guest roles in television followed, and in the early 1980s, he began a stream of regular TV roles.
 In 1981, he appeared on Ryan's Hope as Daniel Thorne, the producer of the fictional Proud and the Passionate soap opera on the series in which the character Barbara Wilde (Judith Barcroft) was starring.
 Later that year, he began a two-year run in the freshman NBC sitcom Love, Sidney as Jason Stoller, the young, hot-shot ad agency director who was Sidney Shorr's (Tony Randall) boss.
 Immediately after Love, Sidneys cancellation, Zien was cast in a similar role on the ABC sitcom Reggie, an American adaptation of the British series The Fall and Rise of Reginald Perrin.
 He played C.J.
 Wilcox, the overbearing young boss of Richard Mulligan's Reggie Potter.
 The series aired as a summer replacement during August and September 1983, but was not renewed by ABC after the tryout run.
 In 1986, he provided the voice of the title character in Marvel Comics' Howard the Duck.
 Zien later starred on the short-lived CBS drama Shell Game in 1987.

 In the 1990s, Zien was part of the ensemble cast of the CBS sitcom Almost Perfect (1995–96), playing neurotic screenwriter Gary Karp.
 Almost Perfect was cancelled shortly into its second season, but the series sustained its loyal following via reruns on USA Network not long after.
 Zien would return to regular roles in daytime drama, first on Guiding Light in early 1999, and by that summer, as newspaper reporter Donald Steele on All My Children, a role that would last until 2001.

 From 1999 to 2000, Zien had a recurring guest role on the CBS primetime drama Now and Again as Gerald Misenbach.
 He has appeared repeatedly as Attorney Cromwell on Law & Order.

 During the 2002–03 season, Zien was the announcer on daytime's The Caroline Rhea Show, which was based in New York (on the former Rosie O'Donnell Show set).
 In 2006, he appeared in the critically acclaimed film United 93 as Mark Rothenberg.
 He played Dr. Marsh in the vampire comedy film Rosencrantz and Guildenstern Are Undead.

 Personal life

-Zien is married to former dancer and dancing instructor Susan Pilarre; the couple have two children.
+Zien is married to former dancer and dancing instructor Susan Pilarre; the couple has two children.